-5.4.4 Alumni Association acts as an effective support system to the institution in motivating students
+Alumni Association acts as an effective support system to the institution in motivating students as well as recognizing, nurturing and furthering any special talent/s in them.

 DBMS College alumni members are well placed in different schools of Jamshedpur.
 They encourage the studens to do well.
 The institution values the contribution of alumni meembers.
 The alumni association plays an active role in motivating students and any special talent in them-prompting, providing guidance and mentoring to the alumni for future prospectus.